jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

     because :ref:`converse_non_implication<test_converse_non_implication>` returns ``not first_input and second_input``

-  This means that in the 4 cases
+  This means that in the four cases

   * if the first input is :green:`True` and the second input is :green:`True`, :ref:`exclusive_disjunction<test_exclusive_disjunction>` returns